goldfeld/vim-seek/README.md

 The single character substitution can be accomplished with either `1s` or `cl`.
 And `S`, which is remapped to seek backwards, is completely substituted by `cc`.

+## I already use EasyMotion..

+Seek solves a different problem, and both are powerful tools.
+I use EasyMotion myself and love it--it's great for navigating across lines and around the file.
+But within the line, seek has more speed, for a very important reason: with seek you already know the keys you need to type before you even type `s`.
+Using EasyMotion there's a split second delay for it to generate the targets and another for your brain to process them.
+With seek you just type three quick keystrokes; you already know what to type.

 # Advanced

 Additional motions are provided as operator-pending-only.
 That is, they only work when used after `d`, `c` or `y`, and not by themselves.